Multi-body spherically symmetric steady states of Newtonian self-gravitating elastic matter: Appendix: Static self-gravitating elastic matter

 When the body in physical space is a ball with radius $r_1$, then~\eqref{eqeta} gives

 where $m(r)$ is the local mass of the ball in physical space.
 When the body in physical space is a shell supported in the interval $[r_0,r_1]$, $r_0>0$, then

 where $m(r)$ is the local mass of the shell in physical space.
-Having assumed that a ball in physical space can only form when the material manifold itself is a shell, then $r_0=\xi(\mathcal{S})$, hence
+Having assumed that a shell in physical space can only form when the material manifold itself is a shell, then $r_0=\xi(\mathcal{S})$, hence

 {\it Remark.} Note that we do not allow $\mathcal{S}=0$, i.e., we disregard the possibility that a shell in physical space is obtained by deforming a ball in the reference state.
 This choice is motivated both on physical grounds, since gravity cannot create a cavity in a ball, and on mathematical grounds, since, as mentioned above, a deformation producing a shell from a ball would necessary be discontinuous at the center of the ball.